Overview

 Step 5: Stopping the Application

-in the terminal window where the application is running.
+To stop the application, press Ctrl + C in the terminal window where the application is running.

 This will stop any ongoing tasks and end the user session.